natgonzalezrosa/CSS_Library/README.md

-# buttonAnimate.css
+# About buttonAnimate.css
-buttonAnimate.css is a CSS library for animated buttons.
+buttonAnimate.css is a CSS library for ready-to-use animated buttons.

 ## Landing Page